Mark Bailey (American football)

-Mark Jeffrey Bailey (born December 13, 1954) is an American former professional football running back who played two seasons in the National Football League (NFL) for the Kansas City Chiefs.
+Mark Jeffrey Bailey (born December 13, 1954) is an American former professional football player who was a running back for two seasons with the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Long Beach State 49ers.

 Professional career

-Bailey was selected 92nd overall in the 1977 NFL draft by the Kansas City Chiefs.
+Bailey was selected 92nd overall in the fourth round of the 1977 NFL draft by the Kansas City Chiefs.
 He played two seasons, rushing for 564 yards on 149 carries.
 In 1979, he was traded to the Philadelphia Eagles, but the trade was voided as he refused to play for Philadelphia.